census-instrumentation/opencensus-specs/NamespaceAndPackage.md

 # Namespace and Package names

 ## Introduction
 This document describes the key package names (namespaces, etc.).
-This document uses terminology (MUST, SHOULD, etc) from [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Structure
 The top level package name MUST be **opencensus** (for URL model MUST use **io.opencensus**).